smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 The manifest should be used for multiple purposes.

-The SDL Developer Platform should allow developers to upload app packages which are candidates for app certification.
+The SDL Developer Portal should allow developers to upload app packages which are candidates for app certification.
 The platform can read the manifest file and automatically read app assets instead of requesting the developer to input the data manually.

 The backend of the OEM store should store copies of a certified app package if the OEM accepted and approved the app.
 The OEM store should also read the manifest file to create app assets for the store's database.
 The assets should be made visible for OEM customers when discovering available apps in the OEM store client.
 The OEM store client should also use the manifest file to list the app in the app list (see chapter "HMI API using App Properties RPCs").
 The SDL library should use the manifest file to automatically send `RegisterAppInterface` and `ChangeRegistration` instead of using a configuration or builder pattern.